OpenModelica/OpenModelica/doc/UsersGuide/source/dataReconciliation.rst

 .. figure :: media/dataReconciliationsplittercomponent.png
   :name: dataReconciliationsplittercomponent

-To perform data reconciliation, two kinds of variables must be declared
+To perform data reconciliation, two kinds of variables must be declared:
     1. The boundary conditions (which represent assumptions on the environment);
     2. The variables of interest to be reconciled.
 These two kinds of variables must be manually declared in the source code
     1. With annotations for the boundary conditions;
     2. With modifiers for the variables of interest.

-The boundary conditions are declared with the annotation annotation(__OpenModelica_BoundaryCondition = true) For the pressure source, the boundary conditions are the pressure P0, and the specific enthalpy h0 or the temperature T0 of the source (depending on the option chosen by the user).
+The boundary conditions are declared with the annotation: annotation(__OpenModelica_BoundaryCondition = true).
+For the pressure source, the boundary conditions are the pressure P0, and the specific enthalpy h0 or the temperature T0 of the source (depending on the option chosen by the user).